KiraCoding/volt/README.md

 See [`CONTRIBUTING.md`][CONTRIBUTING] for contributing to the project.

 ## License
-Volt is distributed under the terms of both the  MIT and Apache 2.0 license.
+Revolt is distributed under the terms of both the  MIT and Apache 2.0 license.
 - [`LICENSE-APACHE`][LICENSE_APACHE] ─ http://www.apache.org/licenses/LICENSE-2.0
 - [`LICENSE-MIT`][LICENSE_MIT] ─ https://opensource.org/license/mit/